-Drag one of the channel tabs and drop it:

-- · to another image, so it will become a multichannel image; - · inside the NIS-Elements BR application window in order to create a new image
+Drag one of the channel tabs and drop it to the left portion of the image window in order to create a new image.

-- · Even the [All] and [RGB] tab can be copied. - When extracting a channel from Live image, it does not freeze the camera signal.
+- Even the [All] and [RGB] tab can be copied. - When extracting a channel from Live image, it does not freeze the camera signal.